Projects Completed in 2019

 Satterfield Hall HVAC Replacement KSU-19S009

 The original HVAC system in Satterfield Hall could no longer maintain heating and cooling conditions nor humidity levels and it was very noisy.
 The first phase of this project involves installation of a new central HVAC unit, piping and ductwork with VAV boxes located above the ceilings in each classroom on the first floor.
 The second phase of this project will continue in 2020 with the installation of the new system on the second and third floors.
 Dynamix Engineering, Ltd. designed this multiple-phased project.
-Stitle Construction Corporation's on-site work is on the first floor is nearing completion.
+Stitle Construction Corporation was the General Contractor.
 This Capitally-funded, General Contracting project is being managed via OAKS-CI.

 Student Center Second Floor Restroom Renovations KSU-19L030

 During summer, the men's and women's restrooms on the second floor (rooms 215, 215-B, 219) of the Student Center were gutted and completely renovated.
 Asbestos was abated, chase walls were rebuilt to eliminate structural cracking, and vertical piping was removed and replaced.
 New tile finishes and flooring were installed throughout each restroom.
 The new layout meets ADA compliance requirements.
 Van Auken Akins Architects, LLC designed this project.
-Stitle Construction Corporation's on-site work is nearing completion.
+Stitle Construction Corporation was the General Contractor.

 Trumbull Library-Theater Building HVAC Modifications KSU-18S704